Trusted and Skilled Probate Lawyers in Miami, Florida

 - If the decedent has surviving lineal descendants and no surviving spouse, the estate will be divided amongst the descendants.

-Trying to figure out who is entitled to assets when the deceased does not have a will or trust can be quite confusing.
+Trying to figure out who is entitled to assets when the deceased does not have a will or trust can be confusing.
 The probate attorneys from our law firm can offer advice on how your deceased relative's intestate estate should be administered in your case.

 The Probate Process in Miami, FL

-Filing The Petition
+Filing the Petition

 The first step in the formal administration of probate is to file the petition for probate in a Miami circuit court.
 The surviving spouse or descendants must obtain the last will and testament, list all the assets contained in the will, provide their titles, and list their approximate values.
-It is important that the last will and testament are filed within the first 10 days after the death.
+It is important that the last will and testament is filed within the first 10 days after the death.

 Recognizing the Personal Representative

-However, if the will does not specify who the executor should be, a family member or beneficiary can petition the court to be appointed the executor.
+However, if the will does not specify who the executor should be, a family member or beneficiary can petition the court to be appointed as the executor.
 As the executor or personal representative, you have the authority to administer and settle the estate.

 Inventory of the Estate

-The executor of the will is required to provide a comprehensive inventory of the estate, including all property and assets that are included in the probate.
+The executor of the will is required to provide a comprehensive inventory of the estate, including all property and assets that are included in the probate process.
 Sometimes, assets and property may be designated to other beneficiaries outside of wills or trusts, and these assets do not have to be included in the inventory.

 The types of assets that could be included in the inventory include: